 In 2007, Zion celebrated its 100th school year.
 That makes Zion Lutheran Christian School the oldest continuously run school in the city of Corvallis.

-Today, we serve just under 150 students in grades K-8 and another 35 students in our early learning center.
+Today, we serve just over 95 students in grades K-8 and another 70 students in our Early Learning Center.
 We provide a quality Christian education that meets rigorous academic standards.
-Many of our alumni have gone on to be among the top students at Corvallis High School, Crescent Valley High School, Philomath High School and Santiam Christian High School.
+Many of our alumni have gone on to be among the top students at public and private high schools in the Willamette Valley.